5 Alternatives to Crib Bumpers for Safe & Sound Sleeping

 Sleeping in a baby sleeping bag means that your infant will not be able to move around as much, and their arms and legs will be secured in place.
 Therefore, this also means that there is no risk of your child getting trapped between the crib railings.

 However, the head of your baby will still be exposed.
+That's the one downside of a sleep sack as a crib bumper alternative.
 So, upon a lot of movement, babies can potentially bump their heads against the crib rails and get hurt.

 With that being said, we must mention that this is very unlikely because the sleeping bag does an excellent job of limiting your baby's movements.